SamDrobakha/ansible-s3-ftp-server/README.md

 2. EIP is assigned to EC2.
 3. Policy like AWS managed one "AmazonS3FullAccess" added to your ec2 instance.
 4. Allowed INBOUND traffic to 990/tcp, 15390:15690/tcp in EC2 secutiry group.
+(AWS CloudFormation template is in draft - $(me) going to add it here soon.
+As of now create cloud components yourself)

 HOW TO USE:
 1. git clone to your local 'roles' folder